 Childnet have videos and presentations to watch and look at with your child and can be found using the links below.

 |Smartie the Penguin for children aged 3 to 7 years||SMART for children aged 6 to 9 years old|

-The best way to help your child to be safe when using the internet and new technologies is to talk to them and make sure they understand these simple rules which we teach across both our school and Pickering Community Junior School:
+The best way to help your child to be safe when using the internet and new technologies is to talk to them and make sure they understand these simple rules:

-- You should never give out personal details to online ‘friends’.
+- You should never give out personal details to anyone online.
 Use a nickname when logging on and don’t share full name, email address, mobile number, school name and any photos, including photos of family or friends – any picture or video online can be changed or shared without permission.

 - Talk to your child about what they are doing online and who they are talking to.
 Get them to show you how to use things you are not familiar with.
 Keeping the computer in a family room means that you can share your child’s online experience, they are less likely to act inappropriately (i.e. via webcam) and their online ‘friends’ will see they are in a family room.

 - If your child receives a message that upsets them, remind them not to reply, they should save the message and show you or another trusted adult.

 - Spam and junk emails and texts are not true, don’t reply or send them to anyone else, just delete them.

 - Don’t open files sent from people you don’t know.
 They could contain a virus, or worse – an inappropriate image or film.